-I am a London based personal branding headshot photographer for entrepreneurs, corporate executives, actors and individuals that need their images to bring them ´face to face` with their clients – like a handshake, a hello, with pictures that immediately connect.
+I am a London based photographer whose first love is the portrait.
+I shoot headshots and profile portraits for entrepreneurs, corporate executives, actors and individuals that need their images to bring them ´face to face` with their clients – like a handshake and a greeting of hello!
 I assist people in creating a brand worth talking about by capturing images that reflect pride and confidence in who they are and what they have to offer.
 I strive to take portraits that have a balance of beauty and business, personality, and professionalism.

 As luck would have it – I was able to steal some moments alone to photograph a very young Julia Roberts and the beautiful Daryl Hannah at a film press conference before they became world famous.
 I had some very funny moments too and received an accidental ‘right hook’ blow to the head by a very apologetic UK Prime Minister John Major in a photography-scrum.
 Paul ‘Gazza’ Gascoigne jumped out of a window in order to avoid posing for the photo he promised me and I was kissed gently by U2’s Bono on stage in front of 10,000 people.
 The experience of being mobbed by a very angry crowd outside Kensington Palace the day after Princess Diana died, on the contrary, was a very scary one.
 There are so many memories, but travelling to New York to cover the days following the 9/11 terrorist attack, and being sent out traversing the Far East for five continuous weeks of capturing massive industrial assets for Classification Society DNV (today DNV GL), and not least to be part of the great Summer Olympics adventure in London 2012 as deputy venue photo manager for volleyball, have been truly unique assignments.

-Through these experiences my clients have often commented that I shoot the best ever picture they have seen of themselves.
+Through these experiences, it´s the connection with the individual in front of my lens that inspires me the most.
 I truly see the beauty in everyone, and I believe that amongst other things, the speed of my press photography experience enables me to capture the moment when the person in front of my camera is totally relaxed and at ease.
 That is the moment I look for – always.
 Nothing gives me more joy than to see people come alive, relaxed and present to the camera, having fun and loving the experience.
 Creating lasting, impactful images that make a real difference to how people see themselves – is my purpose.
+Because taking your picture is an act of affection for me, and my aim is to mirror back to you something admirable, maybe something you have failed to discover even yourself.

 Curious to know more?
-Here are a few things you don´t know about me:
+Here are a few facts not many people know:

 - When doing my A-levels in Norway I got a job as a television presenter for a local station, (reading bingo numbers!), and was asked to interview Boney-M´s manager.
 It resulted in me later recording a backing track for the group. ( Yes, singing!
 On their record! 🙂